anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 - Social research, art, and philosophy
   _Social research, art, and philosophy_ covers funding for artistic expression, philosophical investigation, and social/community research (_not_ marketing) exploring the relationship between humans and technology.
 Possible funding forms could include independent artist grants, institutional funding, funding for specific research resources (e.g. travel expenses to a location to conduct a case study), and similar.
 - Education
   _Education_ covers the funding for open and free to use knowledge, compiled and/or produced by educators in various forms.
 This can include authors of books, blog-posts, podcasts websites and other educational materials.
+In a sense, this is a type of *meta public good*, as open knowledge often sparks more open knowledge, although not necessarily

+- Meta Public Goods
+_Meta public goods_ covers funding for any good that increases the production or existence of other public goods.
+The management of forums, libraries, quadratic funding protocols, dominant assurance contracts, etc. are good examples of this.

 - External public goods
   _External public goods_ covers funding for public goods explicitly external to the Namada and Namada ecosystem, including carbon sequestration, independent journalism, direct cash transfers, legal advocacy, etc. Possible funding forms could include direct purchase of tokenised assets such as carbon credits, direct cash transfers (e.g. GiveDirectly), institutional funding (e.g. Wikileaks), and similar.